jfogarty/mmeddle/docs/DEVELOPERS.md

 Testing is primariy done with a set of **Mocha** tests using the **BDD** (behavior driven development) style.
 Developers are strongly encouraged to use this style for their own tests.
 All integrations require passing tests.
+Note the boilerplate code in the top of `test.*js` files to allow the same tests to run in your browser, the **PhantomJS** headless browser, and **node.js**.

 To run the **BVT**s (base verification tests) use: